unikraft/loupe/README.md

   (`pip3 install gitpython`)
 - a recent-enough Linux kernel to support seccomp and ptrace

-The setup is very simple: `make all`
+Once these dependencies have been installed, the setup is very simple: `make all`

 ## 3. Gathering Data